 Last spring, JSE met resistance while holding recruitment events on campus outside of the free speech zone.
 On one occasion, administrators stopped JSE members from passing out flyers while trying to recruit members.
 At a recent JSE meeting, the club’s executive board discussed that JSE may not be the only group facing resistance to their activism and how the restrictive free speech zone affects all students on campus.
 At the same meeting, the group decided to initiate an on-campus protest.
 The group’s leaders decided that raising awareness about the detrimental effects of the free speech zone would make it more likely that the free speech zone will be eliminated so that the rights of JU students would be honored.

-According to a survey done by the Foundation for Individual Rights in Education (FIRE), more than 40 percent of the over 449 colleges and universities analyzed maintain written policies that seriously infringe upon the free speech rights of students.
+According to a survey done by the Foundation for Individual Rights and Expression (FIRE), more than 40 percent of the over 449 colleges and universities analyzed maintain written policies that seriously infringe upon the free speech rights of students.
 In 2016, FIRE found that one in 10 of America’s top colleges and universities have free speech zones.

 [General info on free speech zones]